MT file photo

 The extortion claim is just one of the allegations outlined in the suit, which also lists as defendants the city, the Detroit Land Bank Authority, Detroit Mayor Mike Duggan, and Wayne County Treasurer Eric Sabree.

-Cormack is also seeking at least $1 million in damages on a claim that Duggan retaliated against him for trying to fight the city on a separate land dispute.
+Carmack is also seeking at least $1 million in damages on a claim that Duggan retaliated against him for trying to fight the city on a separate land dispute.
 He says his business on Michigan Avenue was targeted because he went before the Detroit City Council to complain of "possible unlawful and illegal activity" surrounding the city's pending sale of another property near the riverfront.

-Cormack's Michigan Avenue business was targeted for emergency demolition
+Carmack's Michigan Avenue business was targeted for emergency demolition

 "According to Mr. Haskins [an official with Defendant Detroit Land Bank Authority], he had never previously turned off the heat, water, gas, and electricity in a privately-owned property in one day.
 Nor, he added, had he ever been requested to have a commercial building demolished in one day," the suit says.